Hypothyroidism: Here’s everything you need to know

 What is hypothyroidism?

 Hypothyroidism is a condition in which your body is not able to produce sufficient quantities of thyroid hormone.
-Your thyroid gland produces thyroid hormones, which help in regulating the body’s metabolism.
+Your thyroid gland produces thyroid hormones, which help in regulate the body’s metabolism.
 In other words, it tells each cell how much energy it should use.
-Thus, a deficiency of thyroid hormones can lead to an overall slowing down of the body’s functioning.
+Thus, a deficiency of thyroid hormones can lead to an overall slow down in the body’s functioning.

 What causes hypothyroidism?